-The Massachusetts Bankers Association, which represents 120 commercial, cooperative and savings banks and federal savings banks and savings and loan associations with more than 72,000 employees located throughout the Commonwealth and New England, appreciates the opportunity to voice our support for H 1749 and S 1033, An Act for Uniform Fiduciary Access to Digital Assets Act (UFADAA).
-These pieces of legislation, which were introduced by Representative Jay Livingstone and Senator Barry Finegold, are based on a revised model bill recommended by the National Conference of Commissioners on Uniform State Laws (NCCUSL) that has been enacted in 45 states.
+The Massachusetts Bankers Association, which represents 120 commercial, cooperative and savings banks and federal savings banks and savings and loan associations with more than 72,000 employees located throughout the Commonwealth and New England, appreciates the opportunity to comment on S 1048 - An Act Relative to Access to a Decedent's Electronic Mail Accounts and S 1110 - An Act Clarifying the Rights of Fiduciaries to Access Digital Assets.
+These pieces of legislation are based on a revised model bill recommended by the National Conference of Commissioners on Uniform State Laws (NCCUSL) that has been enacted in 49 states.

-Significant increases in the use of online banking, social media and cloud storage of photos and other information has transformed how we live and maintain our personal records.
+Significant increases in the use of online banking, social media and cloud storage of photos and other information have transformed how we live and maintain our personal records.
 Less than a generation ago, few of us had email accounts, social media did not exist nor did online or mobile banking.
 When an individual died, the executor, now called a personal representative, could search the paper records, tax returns, regular mail or end-of-year documents of the deceased to identify information necessary to properly settle the estate.